mdave16/mdave16.github.io/.github/README.md

     bundle exec jekyll serve

-and preview the site at <http://localhost:4000>
+Preview the site at <http://localhost:4000>